Category: Art Conservation

 July 25, 2025 Written by Lisa Chambers

-“I love to preserve history,” says second-year WUDPAC fellow Zoe Avery.
+“I love to preserve history,” said second-year fellow Zoe Avery.
 “That’s my passion.”

-A paintings major, her path to conservation began with textiles.
-“For most of my life, I was a seamstress,” she explains, and while studying history, “I quickly realized that I needed to work with my hands in daily life, otherwise I could not function!”
-That passion fueled her path into conservation and, more recently, her technical study of a complex portrait from the Spanish New World.
+A paintings major in the Winterthur/University of Delaware Program in Art Conservation (WUDPAC), Avery’s path to conservation began with textiles.
+“For most of my life, I was a seamstress,” she explained, and while studying history, “I quickly realized that I needed to work with my hands in daily life, otherwise I could not function.”
+That passion led her into conservation and, more recently, a technical study of a complex portrait from the Spanish colonial world.

-Winterthur recently expanded its collecting to embrace the “Americas,” Zoe says, broadening beyond traditional American material culture.
-One of the museum’s new acquisitions: a striking portrait of Don Juan de Dios Parreño y Pardo, likely a ship’s captain.
-Where the painting originated—Europe or New Spain—remained an unanswered question.
+Winterthur has recently expanded its collecting focus to embrace the Americas, Avery said, broadening beyond traditional American material culture.
+Among the museum’s new acquisitions is a striking portrait of Don Juan de Dios Parreño y Pardo, likely a ship’s captain.
+Where the painting originated—Europe or New Spain—remained an open question.

 Portrait of Don Juan de Dios Parreño y Pardo